 Classification and description of the types of engines.
 Internal and external combustion heat engines.
 Electric motors.
 Power motors and non-thermal motors.

-The so-called physical power motors are motors that take advantage of the kinetic energy or the potential energy of some element.
-The pneumatic motor and the hydraulic motor are physical power motors.
+Physical power motors harness the kinetic or potential energy of some element.
+Air motor and hydraulic motor are two examples.

 Thermodynamics studies the movement of heat between a physical system.
 This study is determined by the laws of thermodynamics.